 The first year was challenging, but Kaminer was intent on keeping himself open to a variety of options.
 One of the ways he did that was through volunteering. (“I like learning by doing,” he says.)
-At one point he became interested in environmental issues and donated his time to local schools as they introduced sustainability into their curriculums, all the while educating himself on issues such as renewable energy.
+He’d become interested in environmental issues and donated his time to local schools as they introduced sustainability into their curriculums, all the while educating himself on issues such as renewable energy.

 The concept of intentional investing, which the entrepreneur defines as “making investments for a financial return with the intention of creating a positive social or environmental impact,” isn’t exactly a new one.
-Socially responsible investing has been around for decades, but in the early days it revolved around so-called negative screens, meaning that people simply excluded companies from their investment portfolio that dealt with alcohol, tobacco or other things they felt weren’t in line with their core values.
-Today, as the standards are evolving and more companies are willingly reporting on their ESG (the environmental, social and governance aspects of their business), potential investors are increasingly looking at positive screens, such as how much water a company uses, how much they recycle, or the diversity of its employees and board of directors.
+Socially responsible investing has been around for decades, but in the early days, it revolved around so-called negative screens.
+This meant people simply excluded companies from their investment portfolio that dealt with alcohol, tobacco or other things they felt weren’t in line with their core values.
+Today, as the standards are evolving and more companies are willingly reporting on their ESG (the environmental, social and governance aspects of their business), potential investors are increasingly looking at positive screens.
+For example, how much water a company uses, how much they recycle, or the diversity of its employees and board of directors.

 The information about impactful investing is out there, though, Kaminer says.
 In fact, because there’s so much material scattered around, it’s overwhelming to a lot of people.
 So one thing Talgra does is to orient clients toward available opportunities.